bitcoin-dev-project/bitcoiner-intro-to-rust/08_traits_and_reading_bytes.md

 ```

 The `mut` keyword before `bytes_slice` tells Rust the variable is mutable.
-If we don't provide that keyword in a variable declaration, then the compiler will complain that we're attempting to change an immutable variable, which is not allowed.
+If we don't provide that keyword in a variable declaration, then the compiler will complain that we're attempting to change the value of an immutable variable, which is not allowed.

 You might also notice the `&mut` keyword in the argument to the `read` method.
 This indicates that we're passing in `buffer` as a *mutable reference*.